-**GRRNT only adopts to homes in the North Texas and Dallas-Fort Worth Metroplex.
-If you live outside the North Texas area please check the GRCA National Rescue Committee website for Golden Retriever rescue groups in your area.**
+**GRRNT only adopts to homes in the Dallas-Fort Worth Metroplex.
+If you live outside the DFW Metroplex area please check the GRCA National Rescue Committee website for Golden Retriever rescue groups in your area.**

 How to Adopt from GRRNT